bigdata-ai-lab/Nitro-Diffusion/README.md

 ### Nitro Diffusion

 Welcome to Nitro Diffusion - the first Multi-Style Model trained from scratch!
 This is a fine-tuned Stable Diffusion model trained on three artstyles simultaniously while keeping each style separate from the others.
 This allows for high control of mixing, weighting and single style use.
-Use the tokens **_archer style, arcane style or modern diseny style_** in your prompts for the effect.
+Use the tokens **_archer style, arcane style or modern disney style_** in your prompts for the effect.
 You can also use more than one for a mixed style like in the examples down below:

 **If you enjoy my work and want to test new models before release, please consider supporting me** [![Become A Patreon](https://badgen.net/badge/become/a%20patron/F96854)](https://patreon.com/user?u=79196446)